Saponi

-The Saponi is a Native American tribe historically based in the Piedmont of North Carolina and Virginia.
+The Saponi are a Native American tribe historically based in the Piedmont of North Carolina and Virginia.
 They spoke a Siouan language, related to the languages of the Tutelo, Biloxi, and Ofo.

 They were part of the Monacan confederacies.
 Saponi, Tutelo, and Yesang were collectively called the Nahyssan.
-The Cayuga adopted the Saponi into the League of the Haudenosaunee in 1753, and some Saponi descendants are part of the Cayuga Nation.
+The Cayuga adopted the Saponi into the League of the Haudenosaunee in 1753.

 Name

 The origin and meaning of Saponi, sometimes spelled Sappony, is debated.
 American anthropologist John Reed Swanton wrote that Saponi was "a corruption of Monasiccapano or Monasukapanough."
 He wrote the name came from moni-seep meaning "shallow water."
 University of Kansas linguist Robert L. Rankin also suggested that their name derived from sa:p moni meaning "shallow water" or sa:p oni: meaning "shallow tree."

 Ethnographer James Mooney suggested the word might come from the Siouan term sapa meaning "black."

 German explorer John Lederer suggested their name came from Sepy, a female immortal in their religion.
 He wrote that either four tribes or clans were named for this spirit and three other closely related female spirits from whom the Saponi believed they descended.
 Evidence came from a short list of names given by the missionary Samuel Kirkland.